Why public school enrollment matters to district bottom lines

 What if missing students don’t return?

 To shield districts from losing money due to lower enrollment, several states are adjusting funding formulas in the short term.
-But if low enrollment lasts, it could force districts to downsize.
+But if lower enrollment lasts, it could force districts to downsize.

 Labor, the biggest district expense, is tough to cut when class size only shrinks slightly.